BawejaTushar/Customer-Segmentation-and-Recommendations-system/README.md

 - To explore and clean the raw transactional data.
 - To perform customer segmentation using behavioral patterns.
 - To create a product recommendation system.
-- To provide business insights for improving customer satisfaction and sales.

 ---